Accessibility Help Home | Section 504 Overview

 Introducing the Center for Section 504 Compliance

-Nancy A. Berryhill, the Social Security Administration's Acting Commissioner, is committed to maintaining and improving our service to individuals with disabilities.
+The Social Security Administration's Commissioner is committed to maintaining and improving our service to individuals with disabilities.
 Accordingly, we are pleased to announce the establishment of our Center for Section 504 Compliance.
 The Center will serve as our focal point for Section 504 activities.
 It will implement new program enhancements and provide guidance to our offices to ensure that we provide meaningful access to our programs to otherwise qualified customers who have disabilities.
 Individuals with disabilities may request accommodations that will enable them to participate in or derive the benefits of our programs.
 The Center will oversee the accommodation request process.

 In addition to assisting our offices, the Center is available to assist advocates, the public, and other agencies through our Toll-Free Number, 1-844-881-9061.
 Our business hours are Monday through Friday from 8:00 a.m. to 4:00 p.m.
 Eastern Time (except Federal holidays).

 Laws and Regulations

 Section 504 of the Rehabilitation Act Frequently Asked Questions (FAQs)

 Notice of Rights

 If you believe that SSA, an SSA employee, an SSA contractor, or an agent of SSA discriminated against you, someone you know, or a class of people in connection with an SSA program or activity, and you believe that the discrimination was based on race, color, national origin (including English language ability), religion, sex, sexual orientation, age, disability, or in retaliation for your having participated in a proceeding under this complaint process, you may file a complaint or have a representative file a complaint on your behalf.